 Over the last decade, considerable resources have been allocated to exploring the use of AI for health.
 This has revealed an immense potential but also exposed a weakness.
 AI algorithms are highly complex and depend on the underlying training data.
 If AI algorithms are poorly designed and/or the training data are biased or incomplete, errors or problematic results can occur.

 An AI algorithm can only be used with complete confidence if it has been quality controlled through a rigorous evaluation against a system of standards.
 Towards developing such standards, the International Telecommunication Union (ITU) has established the Focus Group on "Artificial Intelligence for Health" (FG-AI4H) in partnership with the World Health Organization (WHO).
-ITU and WHO have considerable experience in the standardization of information/communication technologies and the health domain, respectively, making FG-AI4H ideally suited for establishing a standard assessment framework of AI for health.
+ITU and WHO have considerable experience in the standardization of information/communication technologies and the health domain, respectively, making FG-AI4H ideally suited for establishing a standard assessment framework of AI for health (cf. our comment in The Lancet and our Whitepaper).

 The discussions within FG-AI4H have led to a two-step process.
-First, a Call for proposals: use cases and data (i.e. this call) is issued to generate the necessary framework to issue the secondary Call for AI technology for health, which is targeted towards evaluating AI applications for the use cases and data that were selected and evaluated as a result of this initial call.
+First, a Call for proposals: use cases, benchmarking and data (i.e. this call) is issued to generate the necessary framework to issue the secondary Call for AI technology for health, which is targeted towards evaluating AI applications for the use cases and data that were selected and evaluated as a result of this initial call.
 This approach provides an open and transparent process that allows participants to become involved with suggesting and selecting use cases and the associated data, and to participate in the testing of AI algorithms at an international/world-wide level.

 Hence, with this initial call, FG-AI4H will explore the feasibility of use cases for evaluating AI applications.
 One necessary condition for the feasibility of a use case is that data need to be identified because AI algorithms can only be benchmarked against actual test data.
 For a valid evaluation, these test data must remain undisclosed before the test.
 Furthermore, these data must be of high quality, ethical source, and accompanied by information about their format and properties.
 Finally, these data should originate from a variety of sources, so that we can ascertain whether an AI algorithm can generalize across different conditions, locations, and/or settings (e.g. across different people, hospitals, and/or measurement devices).
-Additional information can be found in the FG-AI4H documents B-103 (data acceptance criteria), B-104 (thematic classification scheme), and B-105 (data handling) on our (https://www.itu.int/go/fgai4h).
+Additional information can be found in the documents C-103 (“data acceptance and handling policy”) and C-104 ("thematic classification scheme") on our website.

 Another important condition for a use case to be considered feasible is that the exact health problem(s) that an AI algorithm should solve needs to be specified.
 The health problem should be relevant (e.g. it impacts a large and diverse part of the global population and/or it solves a problem that is difficult/problematic/expensive for humans) and the AI algorithm should promise tangible improvements relative to the current practices either in terms of quality, efficiency, or both (leading to better care, results, and/or cost effectiveness).